 Ham, turkey, noodles, and veggies, in a creamy, cheesy sauce?

-Yes, Please!
 This is one of those throw-back recipes to yesteryear when mothers across the country refused to let one piece of that damn turkey go to waste!
 Haha.
-Ham and Turkey Tetrazzini is one of my favorite casseroles and one that I look forward to as much as the Thanksgiving meal itself.
-It’s a little ridiculous how much food we make for Thanksgiving and in this sense, I’m a little like your Grandmother, we are not wasting any of it!
+Ham and Turkey Tetrazzini is one of my favorite casseroles.
+I look forward to this recipe as much as the Thanksgiving meal itself.
+It’s a little ridiculous how much food we make for Thanksgiving.
+And in this sense, I’m a little like your Grandmother, we are not wasting any of it!

-A big, hearty casserole, Ham and Turkey Tetrazzini will satisfy even the pickiest eaters.
+Ham and Turkey Tetrazzini is a big, hearty casserole that will satisfy even the pickiest eaters.
 The creamy, cheesy sauce and pasta is a nice change from the usual leftover Turkey sandwiches.

 Can I Modify Turkey Tetrazzini?

-Yes, the sauce and the noodles are the backbones of this casserole, after that, let your imagination go wild.
-Tetrazzini is an easy casserole, it uses many of the leftovers you have from the big Holiday meal and can be easily modified to use pretty much all of your leftovers.
-Leftover green bean casserole or roasted veggies?
+The sauce and the noodles are the backbones of the Tetrazzini casserole.
+After that, you can let your imagination go wild.
+Tetrazzini is an easy recipe.
+It uses many of the leftovers you have from the big Holiday meal.
+Therefore can be easily modified to use pretty much all of your leftovers.
+I love to use leftover green bean casserole or roasted veggies.
 Add them to the Tetrazzini, they will be an excellent addition.

-Here are some of my favorite ways to modify Turkey Tetrazzini:
+Here are some of my favorite ways to modify Tetrazzini:

-- Chicken Tetrazzini: An easy substitute, I like to use the ready to eat roast chickens at the grocery store, shred the entire chicken and that’s your turkey substitute.
+- Chicken Tetrazzini: Chicken is an easy substitute for ham and turkey.
+I like to use the ready to eat roast chickens at the grocery store.
+Simply shred the entire chicken and that’s your turkey substitute.

 - Vegetarian Tetrazzini is amazing.
-Possibly one of my favorite ways to make a Tetrazzini is with leftover roasted veggies.
+One of my favorite ways to make a Tetrazzini is with leftover roasted veggies.
 Substitute 4-cups of roasted veggies for the Ham and Turkey

-- Ham Tetrazzini: All you have left is ham?
+- Ham Tetrazzini: All you have leftover is ham?
 Awesome, no meat-eater is going to turn their nose up at a creamy, cheesy Ham Tetrazzini

 How Long Will the Turkey Tetrazzini Keep?

-We all know how important food safety is and how dangerous it can be if we don’t pay attention to how old leftovers are.
+Food safety is very important and we all know how dangerous it can be if we don’t pay attention to how old leftovers are.

 - Turkey Tetrazzini can be made ahead and frozen, uncooked.
 This is good if you’re only cooking for a couple of people.
-Make a big batch, and freeze individual portions that can be thawed and backed in the future.
+I will often make a big batch, and freeze individual portions that can be thawed and baked in the future.

-Here is my recipe for Ham and Turkey Tetrazzini
+Here is my Ham and Turkey Tetrazzini recipe:

 Ham and Turkey Tetrazzini